Frixuu/BearPush/README.md

 To use Bearpush, you need to configure at least one **product** - a type of entity Bearpush can process.
 You can scaffold the configuration with ```bearpush product new [product name]```.

-The newly created configuration file will include a randomly generated static token.
+The newly created configuration file will include a randomly generated token ```static-value```.
 Feel free to change it.
-However, the config will not have any script attached yet.
-You can create one now.

-Update your config file to include line ```script: '/home/foo/bar.sh'```.
+This token has to be provided in your request in order for it to be processed.

+To do something with the uploaded file, you have to create a ```process-script```.
+By default nothing is associated with your product.
 The simplest shell script could look like this:

 ```sh
 #!/bin/bash